 Numerous people who develop sleeping pill addiction have admitted to increasing their dose after the original effects had decreased.
 Over time, the tolerance they developed had turned into a sleeping pill addiction.
 The first step in overcoming sleeping pill addiction is realizing that there’s a problem.

-Analysis has outlined the full guidelines for clinically diagnosing a sleeping pill addiction.
+Analysis has outlined the full guidelines for clinically diagnosing sleeping pill addictions.
 These criteria include physical, behavioral, and psychological symptoms that occur from extended drug use.

-Those who are suffering from sleeping pill addiction may experience symptoms that include:
+Those who are suffering from sleeping pill addiction symptoms may display the following behaviors:

 - Appearing confused or frequently detached